“You must gain control over your money or the lack of it will forever control you.” – Dave Ramsey

 Mindfulness Principle #2: Acceptance (Of Your Financial Situation)

-Another principle of mindfulness is that of acceptance.
+Another principle of mindfulness is acceptance.
 To be accepting means that you are open to experiences, situations, and different areas of life regardless of whether they are positive or negative.

-For example, there are times in one’s career where they may not be able to change jobs or advance in their career and may be a standstill with their financial earnings.
-It can be easy to get frustrated with the amount of pay one is making and let that frustration spill into their decision making with finances.
+For example, there are times in one’s career when they may not be able to change jobs or advance in their career and may be at a standstill with their financial earnings.
+It can be easy to get frustrated with the amount of pay one is making and let that frustration spill into their decision-making with finances.
 Instead of being frustrated, taking an approach of acceptance can alleviate stress and can help with planning out a budget and finances.

-This does not mean not trying to advance in one’s career or try to climb the corporate ladder to improve one’s financial situation.
-Instead it means working to be one’s best while accepting the process and the current situation one is in.
+This does not mean not trying to advance in one’s career or trying to climb the corporate ladder to improve one’s financial situation.
+Instead, it means working to be one’s best while accepting the process and the current situation one is in.

 How to Incorporate Acceptance

 It may be difficult to come to accept the financial situation you are in…